 Keep children away from sick people as their immune system is still developing.

-9)Invest in good rain gear and wear appropriate clothes: Monsoon Care Tips For Children
+9)Invest in good rain gear and wear appropriate clothes: Monsoon Care Tips For Children and new Moms

 Invest in good quality rain gear and wear appropriate clothes.
 Invest in a good quality raincoat and umbrella, bigger in size that will last 2-3 years, rather than buying that cheap one which can be used only twice or thrice in a year.